 - Number of hours per week the student will work (limited to 20 hours/week during fall and spring semesters)

-2. You will also be asked to sign a copy of our Student Learning Plan for CPT.
+2. You will also be asked to sign off on the student's Experience request on Handshake (please check your spam for emails from Handshake).
 Ideally, the student should have the offer letter and completed Learning Plan at least one week before their start date, so they can complete the work authorization request with the University.

 If you have questions about hiring international students for co-ops, internships or full time positions, you can contact our office.
-For more information on CPT, OPT, STEM extension and other employment options for international students on F-1, J-1, or other visas, see International Student & Scholar Services’ Employer Resources: https://globalmaryland.umd.edu/ offices/international-students-scholar-services/employer-resources.
+For more information on CPT, OPT, STEM extension and other employment options for international students on F-1, J-1, or other visas, see International Student & Scholar Services’ Employer Resources.